Tipping on Amtrak Trains

 Tipping On Amtrak Trains: What You Need To Know

+Grab your favorite beverage or snack, and let’s walk you through tipping on Amtrak.
 Thanks for checking out this article for tips and advice based on years of Amtrak travel.

 This episode is an overview of this article.

-Is Tipping on Amtrak Trains Nessicary?
+Is tipping on Amtrak Trains Necessary?

 The technical answer is no.

-Unlike many US service industry workers, Amtrak employees do not depend on tips for their income.
-But tipping on Amtrak is a great way to thank you and show that you appreciate their efforts.
+Unlike many USA service industry workers, Amtrak employees do not depend on tips for their income.

 Tipping On Amtrak: When To Do It